Chikhli, Maharashtra: Culture

 The ancient historical temple of Renuka Devi is situated in the heart of city.
 The only one temple of Pandava is situated in the nearby village Kavhala.

 There is a large celebration on Hanuman Jayanthi, where thousands of people join the rally and celebrate their faith towards Renuka Devi.
-There is Panchmukhi Mahadeo Temple on Khamgaon road near Vishwabramha Shelake Mala.
+There is Panchmukhi Mahadeo Temple on Khamgaon road near Vishwabhar mama Shelake Mala.
 Shri Siddha Science Temple near Gondhane Complex on Mehkar Phata Road, which is famous for lord Shiva and Siddha Science, which is scientific spirituality or yoga.
 There is Shriram mandir in the old city, Ram Navami is celebrated each year with pleasure by peoples.
 It has Jain Temple also near hanuman temple, which is 100 years old.